LuckOfTheGambler/LuckOfTheGambler/README.md

 - This user is usually offline, AFK or Idle, sometimes sleeping if their movements in Pony Town are kinda odd or off.

-- This user is also socially awkward, never interacts first and may reply dryly or stupidly according to their mood (I.g.: If they just woke up or if they're hungry).
-This user usually sit around friends and could be friendly, They don't bite I promise :'(.
+- This user is also, introverted, socially awkward, never interacts first and may reply dryly or stupidly according to their mood (I.g.: If they just woke up or if they're hungry).
+This user usually sit around friends, behind  counters, behind friends and could be friendly, They don't bite I promise :'(.

 - ^ This user also socially conscious and a huge overthinker, and they may think too much and puts action quickly before things gets worse on their end.
 Their trying hard.